Demystifying Blockchain: A Beginner’s Guide

 Public Blockchain

-Public blockchains are open to anyone and allow anyone to participate in the network.
-Bitcoin and Ethereum are examples of public blockchains where transactions are transparent, and anyone can become a node in the network.
+Public blockchains are available to everyone, enabling anyone to take part in the network.
+Bitcoin and Ethereum are examples of blockchains that are open to the public.
+In those cases, anyone can see their transactions and anyone can become a part of the network as a node.

 Private Blockchain